 Proof of fitness

-In certain circumstances, usually on more strenuous tours, we may require you to provide proof of medical fitness before travelling.
+In certain circumstances, usually on more strenuous trips, we may require you to provide proof of medical fitness before travelling.

-From time to time, some elements of our tours may change from those that have been published.
+From time to time, some elements of our trips may change from those that have been published.
 This could be the result of inclement weather, a change in the local political situation or in flight or train schedules or other circumstances beyond our control.
 Significant changes to your holiday will be notified as soon as we feasibly can.
-Minor amendments to your tour will be detailed on your final tour documentation, although our website will be constantly updated should you wish to check the information at any time.
+Minor amendments to your trip will be detailed on your final trip documentation, although our website will be constantly updated should you wish to check the information at any time.

 We reserve the right to cancel departures that (in our opinion) are not commercially viable (except for “Guaranteed Departures” which are described below).
-Typically this happens when less than six or seven people have booked on a tour (the exact numbers can vary).
+Typically this happens when less than six or seven people have booked on a trip (the exact numbers can vary).
 We try very hard to make every departure work and only cancel when absolutely necessary.
-We will give you as much notice of a cancellation as possible, allowing you to consider alternative tours or dates.
-We do not guarantee a minimum number of participants for each tour and we may decide to operate a tour with less than the normal minimum number of people.
+We will give you as much notice of a cancellation as possible, allowing you to consider alternative trips or dates.
+We do not guarantee a minimum number of participants for each trip and we may decide to operate a trip with less than the normal minimum number of people.

 Peace of Mind